How To Invest in S&P 500 Stocks

 The S&P 500 Index Explained

-The S&P 500 Index, or the S&P for short, is a stock market index that tracks and measures the performance of 500 US companies.
+The S&P 500 Index, or the S&P for short, is a stock market index that tracks and measures the performance of 500 of the largest companies in the US, all large-cap stocks.
 Along with the Dow Jones Industrial Average (Dow 30), the Russell 2000, and the Nasdaq 100, it’s one of the most famous stock market indices in the United States.

 Standard & Poor’s, an American investment information service, created the S&P 500 in 1957.
 Since its introduction, the agency’s investment committee has been gathering every quarter to review the changes in the index, and thus the stock market, and determine which stocks should remain part of the index, which new ones should be brought on, and which no longer belong.